alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 bare Integer, and there is no Optional to take apart.
 A value the Program is handed carries no such proof and goes through the predicate instead.

-**`Equatable` is derived for a Choice.** The conformance is declared and the Methods are left out: a Choice compares by tag, and by payload where a Case carries one.
-A Namespace over a Choice of unit Cases writes `toString` and nothing else. `Ordering`, `Side` and `CaseSensitivity` are all that shape.
+**`Equatable` and `Printable` are both derived for a Choice.** The conformance is declared and the Methods are left out.
+Equality is derived for EVERY Choice: it compares by tag, and by payload where a Case carries one.
+Printing is derived for a Choice whose Cases all carry no payload, and answers the Case's own name — `#Less` prints `Less`.
+So a Namespace over a Choice of unit Cases declares `is Equatable, is Printable` and has an empty body:
+`Ordering`, `Side`, `CaseSensitivity`, `NormalizationForm`, `NumberFormat` and `Rounding` are all that shape.

+Printing is DECLARED where equality is not — a Choice compares by its tags whatever anyone says, but how it READS is a decision, so a Choice whose Namespace does not say `is Printable` prints through nothing.
+A Choice that carries a payload anywhere writes its own `toString` or conforms to nothing: there is no name to answer with, and a Namespace declaring `is Printable` without writing one is a `nonconforming-namespace` error. `Optional` is that case, and it is the exception for equality too, as it says at its own
-`Optional` is the exception, and says why at its own declaration: its `is` takes a bare item as well as another Optional, which no derived conformance offers.
+declaration: its `is` takes a bare item as well as another Optional, which no derived conformance offers.

 **An Overload is selected by the first entry the Arguments match.** Two orders are in play.
 The order the entries are WRITTEN numbers them, and that number is